Samsung/Universum/doc/configuring.rst

 .. note::

-    The `Universum` launches in its own working directory that may be changed for every run and therefore cannot be hardcoded in `configs.py` file.
+    The `Universum` launches build steps in its own working directory that may be changed for every run and therefore cannot be hardcoded in Universum configuration file.
 Also, if not stated otherwise, project sources are copied to a temporary directory that will be deleted after a run.
     This directory may be created in different places depending on various `Universum` settings (not only the `working directory`, mentioned above), so the path to this directory